Local Government Elections must be held every 5 years

 To read more click on Local Electoral Area Boundary Committee Report (May 2013)

-Elected Members – Roles and Responsibilities Reserved Functions is this what you mean
+Elected Members – Roles and Responsibilities Reserved Functions

 - adopt the annual budget with democratic accountability for all expenditure by local authority